-The Golden State Stimulus provides $600 in one-time relief payments to households that receive the California Earned Income Tax Credit for 2020.
+The Golden State Stimulus I provides $600 in one-time relief payments to households that receive the California Earned Income Tax Credit for 2020.
 The Golden State Stimulus also provides $600 one-time payments to taxpayers who were unable to receive federal relief payments by filing with Individual Tax Identification Numbers (ITINs).
-Golden State Stimulus payments are available to households with ITINs and incomes below $75,000, and ITIN taxpayers with incomes below $30,000 who also qualify for the California Earned Income Tax Credit would receive a total of $1,200.
+Golden State Stimulus I payments are available to households with ITINs and incomes below $75,000, and ITIN taxpayers with incomes below $30,000 who also qualify for the California Earned Income Tax Credit would receive a total of $1,200.
 The payments will be provided to these households shortly after they file their 2020 tax returns.
 This payment is different than the Golden State Stimulus II.

-If you qualify, all you have to do to receive the stimulus payment is to file your 2020 California State tax return!
+If you qualify, all you have to do to receive the Golden State Stimulus I payment is to file your 2020 California State tax return!

 You may qualify for cash-back tax credits and a bigger refund when you file your taxes.
 File early to put money in your pocket sooner!